 - The Company was incorporated on 19 November 2009 with the name Jumelles Holdings Limited. - On 1 October 2010, the Company changed its name to Zanaga Iron Ore Company Limited. - On 18 November 2010, the Company's share capital was admitted to trading on the AIM Market ("AIM") of the London Stock Exchange ("Admission"). - At Admission, the Company held 100% of the Project through Jumelles which in turn owns 100% of the Project subject to the minimum 10% free carried interest of the Government of the RoC. - Following both pre and post Admission development funding received from Xstrata, in 2011, Xstrata exercised its Call Option and acquired a 50% plus one share interest in the Project through Jumelles.
-The Company retains a 50% less one share interest in the Project through Jumelles ("Minority Stake"). - Following their merger in 2013 the 50% plus one share shareholder has become Glencore plc.
+The Company retains a 50% less one share interest in the Project through Jumelles ("Minority Stake"). - Following the merger of the Glencore group and Xstrata in 2013 the 50% plus one share shareholder has become Glencore.